Most of the common FAQs are answered below.

 I usually ask for payment via BACS.
 However if you prefer to pay by PayPal or credit or debit card, this isn't a problem.
 Just let me know.
 You may however incur an extra fee paying this way.

 If I have used any paid plugins to add extra functionality to your website then these may also need renewing every year.
 You will be informed of these in your initial quote, so there will never be any unpleasant surprises.

 Possibly.
 Some websites might require a plugin to add an extra function (please see above Jargon Busting FAQs to find out what a plugin is).
 Many plugins are free and I use these whenever possible, but sometimes it is necessary to buy a plugin.

 An example of a paid plugin could be on a hotel website.
 You might want to accept online bookings and want your customers to pay at the time of booking.
 This can be done by using a plugin.
 Plugins range in price from around £18 upwards.

 Before I design your website, I will always give you a fixed price and this will include the cost of any plugins, which will be listed in the quote.
 You will always know what the price is before I start work.
 The only time this will ever change is if you decide you want extras added on, after the initial brief has already been decided.

-I live in the North West in Blackpool.
+I live in the North West of England in Blackpool.
 However, the beauty of being a web designer is that location isn't important.
 I have had clients as far afield as the US, France and Scandinavia, as well as throughout the UK of course.

 Communication can be via email, phone or Skype - whichever you prefer.